Decorative typography with swirls and cursive text "Fifty Shades of Grey."

 A Survey of the County, first published in 1769

 The London Bookseller Andrew Dury and the engraver John Andrews began work on their survey A Map of Kent in 1765.
 They finally published the incredibly detailed work as a bound book of maps in 1769.
-Addison Publications now offer you a perfect facsimile of this remarkable work in a limited edition of 500 numbered copies.
+Addison Publications now offers you a perfect facsimile of this remarkable work in a limited edition of just 500 hand-numbered copies.

 The geographical position of Kent has given it an extraordinary strategic and economic importance since the earliest times.
 The particular importance of Canterbury, the seat of the Primate of England, was highlighted by the cartographers of our 1769 map by the inclusion of an entire additional plate dedicated to the city, showing its streets and houses in unprecedented detail.